rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 4. Worked on solving the oxygen problem.

 **Thoughts:** I'm stuck.
 I'm probably going to need an hour or two dedicated to solving this problem.
 Although I think I'm on the right track with threading.
 I'm pretty tired from competing in the CTF this weekend, so today wasn't my best work.
 But I worked on it nonetheless.

+### Day 16: February 28th, 2022
+##### Oxygen Progress

+**Today's Progress:**
+1. Made progress on the oxygen problem.
+2. Problem is now 80% solved.

+**Thoughts:** We're close.
+All that's left to do with this function is get the oxygen remaining to display, and somehow figure out how to allow the program to terminate while requesting user input.
+If we can do this, we're boolin.